 And this certainly seems to be the case.
 For example, neurotransmitters diffuse across the synaptic gap: pure chemistry and physics.
 They bind to receptors on the other side: pure chemistry and physics.
 Enzymes like acetylcholinesterase clear the residue from the gap: pure chemistry and physics.
 The resulting nervous impulse sails down the distal fiber as it depolarizes, sodium in, potassium out: pure chemistry and physics.
 It is as mechanical as a 1901 typewriter.

 Which means that the brain cannot, and thus we cannot, make choices.
 Physical systems cannot choose what to do.
 A bowling ball dropped from the top of the Washington Monument cannot decide to fall up, or sideways, instead of down, nor choose how fast to fall, nor how far.
 Similarly, the end point of a physical system is determined by starting conditions.
 A molecule of a neurotransmitter binds ineluctably to a receptor because of stereochemistry and charge.
 It cannot not bind.
+Quantum indeterminacy is often invoked to try to make choice possible, but this would work only if very few molecules were involved.

 It follows then that we cannot choose one action over another.
 Our thoughts are predetermined by the physicochemical states of our brains.
 We think what we think because it is physically impossible to think anything else.
 Thus we cannot think at all.
 QED.